 I love this photo of Jo.
-I took it when we met at the Christchurch ‘Masterclass in Menopause’ seminar earlier this year.
+I took it when we met at one of my live ‘Masterclass on Menopause’ events.
 It was so great to meet her after our numerous emails over the past few months and I’m so grateful that she has allowed me to share her story with you all.

-You see before Jo came into the MyMT programme, she had bought a nutrition programme that was from the United Kingdom and when she told me what it was, I realised it was not designed for her changing hormones in menopause.
+Before Jo came into the MyMT Transform Me menopause weight loss programme, she had bought a nutrition programme that was from the United Kingdom.
+When she told me what it was, I realised it was not designed for her changing hormones in menopause.

-Like many of the programmes that are marketed to women, it was designed to be very high in protein.
-For many years, this strategy has been promoted in the fitness industry (which I used to promote too), because our body needs protein, and in exercising women doing a lot of weight-training it helps to repair muscles.
+Like many of the programmes that are marketed to women, it was designed to be very high in protein and animal fats.
+For many years, high protein diets have been promoted in the fitness industry.
+This is because our body needs protein, and in exercising women doing a lot of weight-training, protein is well known to help to repair muscles.
 The other thing that high protein diets are renowned to do, is to boost metabolism.
-But there is another thing that high protein diets do too – and for women in menopause it can lead to much frustration and confusion.
-Jo was feeling this way too.
-She had sore joints and muscles, wasn’t sleeping and felt bloated and over-weight, despite the diet!
+But there is another thing that high protein diets do too – and for women in menopause it can lead to much frustration and confusion – because too much protein puts up our blood pressure and metabolism causing more hot flushes and sore joints in women who are overweight.

-When I discovered the diet that Jo was on and how high it was in protein, I explained to her that high protein diets cause women to feel hot.
+When I discovered the diet that Jo was on and how high it was in protein and animal fats, I explained to her that these types of diets don’t take into consideration the changes that occur in our liver and muscles as we move through menopause and into post-menopause.
+As well, high protein diets cause women to feel hot.
 With lowering oestrogen, our blood vessels become more constricted and we don’t sweat as much.
 Then because protein is ‘thermo-genic’ [which is a physiological term meaning heat generating], the tendency for women is to overheat when they are on a high protein diet and aren’t doing the resistance training that is designed to go with these high protein diets.
 Body-builders have known for years that protein not only repairs and grows damaged muscles, but it is a food that requires a lot of metabolic energy to digest and absorb.
-That’s why it has been used in weight loss over the years.

 Many women don’t need high protein diets as they go through menopause, because they aren’t doing the amount of training that maybe they used to do – many are too exhausted and because so many of us struggle with sleep, then our body isn’t able to do the repairing of muscle tissue that it used to do in the past.
 Jo was the same.
 As a business-woman running a house-hold with busy teenagers, Jo’s activity levels were mainly cardio – running around after everyone else!
 But because she thought she was on a weight-loss diet, her confusion and frustration was mounting by the day.
 She felt bloated, heavy and her clothes felt tight and uncomfortable and her energy levels were at rock-bottom.